freddy-m/freddy-m/README.md

 ### Hello there 👋

-*I'm Freddy, an amateur writer covering privacy, security and open-source development.
+*I'm Freddy, an amateur, freelance writer predominantly covering privacy.
 I'm also a team Member at [PrivacyTools](https://privacytools.io/about/).*

 ---